 Moreover, a multi-vendor marketplace can also divide into open-source and on-premise options.
 As usual, this approach has its pros and cons.

 Most importantly, there is no need to code everything from scratch.
 Using an already existing code for basic functionalities can help to reduce the time necessary to launch the platform.
 Then, if you can program, you can customize these functionalities.

 The first main disadvantage of these solutions is the technical complexity.
 Using open-source code and frameworks requires particular knowledge.
 If a company doesn’t have a developer’s team, hiring them may be expensive.
 The second disadvantage is limited scalability.
 Implementing additional functionalities can be limited by the open-source framework.
 Lastly, the cost of maintenance can increase over time.

-Another option to implement a multi-vendor marketplace in Shopware is the dedicated project implementation by a developer’s company.
+Another option to implement a Shopware multi-vendor marketplace is the dedicated project implementation by a developer’s company.

 Shopware’s help during the implementation

 First of all, Shopware can propose a development company that will help with the process of creating and implementing the project.
 Especially vital during the implementation may also be the help of a community that can share their experience with the multi-vendor marketplace and answer your questions.
 The third option is to buy a commercial version, for example, Shopware Rise, where we get access to more advanced functionalities focused on B2B (e.g. Elasticsearch).